Contrast-Security-OSS/docs/content/admin/org_settings/Application-defaults.md

 ## Custom Fields

-Use the **Custom Fields** section to configure custom metadata that should be provided for each of the the applications in your organization.
+Use the **Custom Fields** section to configure custom metadata that should be provided for each of the applications in your organization.
 During [agent onboarding](user-apps.html#addapp), users must enter the information that you require in their configuration files.
 The metadata is then displayed in the Contrast UI, including the **Application** page grid and application's **Details** page.

 The following agent versions support custom metadata fields: